 - You and your news managers must be convinced the unnamed source has verifiable knowledge of the story.
 Even if the source cannot be named, the information must be proven true.

-- You and your news managers must be willing to publicly describe the source in as detailed a manner as anonymity permits, reveal to the public why the source cannot be named and what, if any, promises the news organization made in order to get the information.
+- You and your news managers must be willing to publicly describe the source in as detailed a manner as anonymity permits (this may include the source’s political party, agency or workplace affiliation, etc), reveal to the public why the source cannot be named and what, if any, promises the news organization made in order to get the information.

 - What does the use of a confidential source mean to the factual accuracy and contextual authenticity of your story?